Mega construction project finished – vacationers can save massive amounts of time

 Croatia: Peljesac Bridge connects two previously separate parts of the country

-The construction resting on almost 100 meter high reinforced concrete pylons is 2.4 kilometers long.
+The construction resting on reinforced concrete pylons almost 100 meters high is 2.4 kilometers long.
 It spans the bay of Mali Ston at a height of up to 55 meters.
 This means that even large cruise ships can pass under the bridge.
 The structure connects the town of Komarna on the mainland with the town of Brijesta on the Peljesac peninsula.

 The cost of building the Peljesac Bridge was 418 million euros, a large part of which was paid for by the EU.
 The construction period was three years, Croatia needed another year for the construction of the junctions and access roads.